kiji-reactor/kiji-enron-emails/README.md

 Kiji Enron Emails Dataset
 =========================

+This repository was the source of the work done for this presentation: [Exploring the Enron Email Dataset with Kiji and Hive](http://www.slideshare.net/wibidata/exploring-the-enron-email-dataset-with-kiji-and-hive)

 ## Background Information:

 The Enron email dataset is a collection of ~500k emails, from ~150 Enron employees(mostly senior management).